Connecticut Route 372: Route description

-Route 372 begins at an intersection with Route 72 in western Plainville, near the Plainville-Bristol town line, and heads generally east.
+Route 372 begins just west of an intersection with Route 72 at the Bristol–Plainville town line, and heads generally east.
 It intersects Route 177, then passes through the town center.
-It has a junction with Route 10 just before underpassing Route 72 with eastbound access provided by Hooker Street (SR 511).
+It has a junction with Route 10 just before passing under Route 72 with eastbound access provided by Hooker Street (SR 511).
 At the New Britain, it passes under I-84 without an interchange, then turns southeast to intersect Route 72 again at Exit 7.
-It continues southeast, and intersects SR 571 (Willow Brook Connector) at the Berlin town line.
+It continues southeast, and intersects SR 571 at the Berlin town line.
 Eastbound traffic continues on one-way SR 918 to cross Route 71A, while westbound traffic briefly overlaps with Route 71A through the intersection.
 In the Kensington section of town, it intersects Route 71, and passes the Berlin Amtrak station.
 Just north of Berlin Center, it intersects Route 9 at Exit 22, the US 5/Route 15 concurrency (the Berlin Turnpike), and Route 9 again at Exit 21 in rapid succession.
 It continues east through East Berlin and crosses the Mattabesset River into Cromwell.
 In Cromwell, it continues easterly along the Mattabesset River, intersecting I-91 at Exit 21.
 It then widens to 4 lanes, and intersects the northern end of Route 217.
 Farther east, it crosses Route 3 before meeting Route 9 once again at Exit 19.
 It then turns southeast to at an intersection with Route 99 at the Cromwell town center.